GIScience/ohsome-quality-api/docs/indicator_creation.md

 4. svg: unique file path which is created uppon object initialization

 ### Layer
 If you need a custom layer from the ohsomeAPI you can specify new layers in ohsome_quality_tool/ohsome/layer_defintions.yaml.
 The layers are defined with 4 Attributes.
-A name and a description for documentation purposes and the ohsomeAPI <a href=https://docs.ohsome.org/ohsome-api/stable/endpoints.html target="_blank">endpoint</a> as well as <a href=https://docs.ohsome.org/ohsome-api/stable/filter.html target="_blank">filters</a> for functionality.
+A name and a description for documentation purposes and the ohsomeAPI [endpoint](href=https://docs.ohsome.org/ohsome-api/stable/endpoints.html) as well as filters (href=https://docs.ohsome.org/ohsome-api/stable/filter.html) for functionality.

 ### Metadata
 See metadata.yaml in part 2.

 ## 2. Your own Indicator

-If you want to create an indicator you need to create **two** files in a folder named after your indicator which is placed in **ohsome_quality_tool/indicators** e.g. ohsome_quality_tool/indicators/your_indicator_name.<br>
+If you want to create an indicator you need to create **two** files in a folder named after your indicator which is placed in **ohsome_quality_tool/indicators** e.g. ohsome_quality_tool/indicators/your_indicator_name.

 The two files are named:

 1. **metadata.yaml**